 Remedies:

 While the analytical contribution of the Peterman productivity dataset remains significant, the barriers encountered in compiling, interpreting, and maintaining the data are instructive.
 These challenges are not unique to Peterman’s team—they reflect systemic gaps in data governance, documentation, infrastructure, and incentives.
-By adopting the seven best practices outlined above, agencies and researchers can transform legacy datasets into living resources, enabling reproducibility, easing collaboration, and accelerating insight across the salmon research and management community.
+By adopting the seven best practices detailed in Table 1, agencies and researchers can transform legacy datasets into living resources, enabling reproducibility, easing collaboration, and accelerating insight across the salmon research and management community.

 Conclusion

 Salmon biologists and data stewards across the globe have generated extensive datasets on salmon abundance, environmental conditions, and biological characteristics.
-However, as noted by reports to the Cohen Commission (Marmorek et al. 2011), these data are often incomplete, inconsistently collected, and fragmented across institutions and jurisdictions—leading to missed opportunities for synthesis, insight, and action.
-This fragmentation hampers our ability to understand the drivers of change across life stages and regions, and limits the effectiveness of management decisions, particularly in the face of climate change and biodiversity loss.
+When integrated, these data become valuable assets, a fact powerfully demonstrated by studies such as (peterma2012?).
+However, as noted by reports to the Cohen Commission (Marmorek et al. 2011), these data are often incomplete, inconsistently collected, and fragmented across institutions and jurisdictions.
+Integrating across such diverse sources can be done, but requires effort that is often not accounted for in smaller-scale studies.
+This fragmentation is a missed opportunity to deepen our understanding of the drivers of change across salmon life stages and regions, and limits the effectiveness of management decisions, particularly in the face of climate change and biodiversity loss.

 The emergence of the data stewardship role (Plotkin 2014) represents one of the most critical institutional shifts needed to realize this vision.
 Historically, the work of managing, documenting, and maintaining data has been diffuse and undervalued—often falling to biologists without support, training, or recognition.
 As the volume and complexity of scientific data grow, so too does the need for clearly defined data stewardship responsibilities embedded within research teams and organizations.
 Training biologists in the principles and practices of data stewardship—while also supporting dedicated professionals who specialize in this work—is essential to sustaining trustworthy, reusable, and interoperable salmon data systems.